Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Curves with Tame Potentially Good Reduction (The Base Case)

 \subsection{Tails}

-Resolving singularities in Section \ref{subsec::tpgrauto} will result in tails: chains of rational curves intersecting the central component once and intersecting the rest of the special fibre nowhere else.
-It will be helpful to distinguish between the different tails that can arise based on the type of orbit they arise from. \begin{definition} Define the following tails depending on the type of singularity of $\ZZ_k$ they arise from: \begin{itemize}[leftmargin=*] \item \textit{$\infty$-tail}: arising from the blow up of a singularity of $\ZZ_k$ which arose from an $\infty$-orbit, \item \textit{$(y=0)$-tail}: arising from the blow up of a singularity of $\ZZ_k$ which arose from an orbit of non-zero roots, \item \textit{$(x=0)$-tail}: arising from the blow up of a singularity of $\ZZ_k$ which arose from an orbit on the points $(0,\pm \sqrt{c_f})$, \item \textit{$(0,0)$-tail}: arising from the blow up of a singularity of $\ZZ_k$ which arose from the point $(0,0)$. \end{itemize} \end{definition}
+Resolving singularities as in Section \ref{subsec::tpgrauto} results in tails.
+These are chains of rational curves intersecting the central component once and intersecting the rest of the special fibre nowhere else.
+It is useful to distinguish between tails based on the type of orbit they arise from. \begin{definition} Define the following tails based on the type of singularity of $\ZZ_k$ they arise from: \begin{itemize}[leftmargin=*] \item \textit{$\infty$-tail}: arising from the blow up of a singularity of $\ZZ_k$ which arose from an $\infty$-orbit, \item \textit{$(y=0)$-tail}: arising from the blow up of a singularity of $\ZZ_k$ which arose from an orbit of non-zero roots, \item \textit{$(x=0)$-tail}: arising from the blow up of a singularity of $\ZZ_k$ which arose from an orbit on the points $(0,\pm \sqrt{c_f})$, \item \textit{$(0,0)$-tail}: arising from the blow up of a singularity of $\ZZ_k$ which arose from the point $(0,0)$. \end{itemize} \end{definition}

 \begin{remark} The tails defined in Definition \ref{def::chainTypes} are the only tails that can possibly occur in $\X_k$.
 This is because any tail must arise from a singularity of $\ZZ_k$ which lies on just one component, namely a singularity which arises from one of the small orbits discussed in Section \ref{subsec::tpgrauto}. \end{remark}